 All rivers, streams and ditches forming the natural drainage system fall into two categories.
 They are: main river and ordinary watercourses.
 We are the operating authority for all main rivers.
-W.O.D.C. are the operating authority for ordinary watercourses and have similar powers to us but only for Ordinary watercourses.
+W.O.D.C. are the operating authority for ordinary watercourses and has similar powers to us but only for Ordinary watercourses.
 Oxfordshire County Council Highways Department are responsible for the maintenance of structures that they own, this will generally include road culverts, bridges, gullies and some ditches.

 We have permissive powers to carry out maintenance on any river that is classed as main river.
 Our maintenance role is scheduled on the basis of flood risk priority and resources.
-The primary main rivers that cause flood risk to the 3 villages are the Shill Brook, Highmoor Brook, Clanfield Brook and Black Bourton Brook.
+The primary main rivers that cause flood risk to Aston are the Aston, Cote End and Bull Lane Ditches.

-We would support riparian owners wishing to undertake maintenance of watercourses, subject to them gaining our consent where this is required.
+We support riparian owners wishing to undertake maintenance of watercourses, subject to them gaining our consent where this is required.
 Our support could include guidance and advice on various aspects of maintenance.
 Further information and advice relating to the need to gain our consent can be obtained from our National Customer Contact Centre on: 08708 506 506.

-Details of the rights and responsibilities of riparian landowners are provided on the our website:
+Details of the rights and responsibilities of riparian landowners are provided on our website: